 Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in both Luxembourg and France D (i.e., any full bank business day in both Luxembourg and France) D at 1:30 p.m.
-Luxembourg time D+3
+Luxembourg time D+3 received after the cut-off time will be processed on the following full bank business day in both Luxembourg and France.

-\D = Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
+D = Day on which the subscription, redemption or conversion application is processed by the SICAV's Registrar and Transfer Agent.
 Applications received by the SICAV's Registrar and Transfer Agent before the cut-off time on any full bank business day in both Luxembourg and France will be processed on such day.
+Applications

-Applications received after France. er the cut-off time w ill be processed o n the following full bank busines s day in both Lux kembourg Delegated Investment Manager of the Sub-Fund The Delega ed Investment Man ager of the Sub-F und is Ostrum Asset Manageme ent.
+The Delegated Investment Manager of the Sub-Fund is Ostrum Asset Management.